GLOBAL MARKETS-World stocks tumble as Britain votes for EU exit

 Europe's safety play, the 10-year German government bond, surged with yields tumbling back into negative territory and a new record low.

-Investors stampeded into low-risk sovereign bonds, with U.S. 10-year notes gained around 1.5 points in price to yield 1.570 percent.
+Investors stampeded into low-risk sovereign bonds, with U.S. 10-year notes gained nearly two full points in price to yield 1.577 percent.
 Earlier, the yield dipped to 1.406 percent.

 Across the Atlantic, investors were pricing in less chance of another hike in U.S. interest rates given the Federal Reserve had cited a British exit from the EU as one reason to be cautious on tightening.